The To Do List: Production

-The script was originally entitled The Handjob.
+The script was originally entitled The Hand Job.
 The film was rejected by studios, but ended up on the "blacklist" of the most popular unproduced scripts of 2010.
 A live table reading of the script at the Austin Film Festival led CBS Films to produce the project.

 Reception

 Box office

 During the film's first weekend, The To Do List earned $1,579,402 from 591 theaters, opening in 15th place.
 This was below expectations; the Los Angeles Times predicted an opening weekend of $2–3 million, and CBS Films was expecting $2 million.

 Critical response

-The To Do List received mixed reviews, holding a 54% rating on review aggregation website Rotten Tomatoes, based on 117 reviews, with an average rating of 5.75/10.
+The To Do List received mixed reviews, holding a 55% rating on review aggregation website Rotten Tomatoes, based on 119 reviews, with an average rating of 5.75/10.
 The site's critical consensus reads: "The To Do List may play things disappointingly safe given its rather daring premise, but writer-director Maggie Carey's sure hand – and Aubrey Plaza's performance – keep the laughs coming."
 On Metacritic, the film has a weighted average score of 61 out of 100, based on reviews from 40 critics.

 Plaza's role as Brandy Klark was praised by film critic Alan Scherstuhl, of The Village Voice, who wrote "unlike for the female characters in previous sex comedies, sex for her is a straight-up choice, something she offers or refuses according to no agenda but her own", but notes that "there's something dispiriting about [the film's] junky look, indifferent pacing, and sketch-comedy characterization."

-On a more critical front, Rafer Guzman of Newsday gave the film one out of four stars, calling it "a fake feminist comedy that pays lip service to female empowerment but inadvertently makes sex seem both demeaning and meaningless," as well as "Vulgar, cynical and rarely funny."
-Paul Doro of the Milwaukee Journal Sentinel criticized the film for its extreme raunchiness, which he found to be unneeded; he named the film "an absurdly profane comedy that spends its entire time serving up filthy jokes and then trying to top them".
+On a more critical front, Rafer Guzman of Newsday gave the film one out of four stars, calling it "a fake feminist comedy that pays lip service to female empowerment but inadvertently makes sex seem both demeaning and meaningless," as well as "vulgar, cynical and rarely funny".
+Paul Doro of the Milwaukee Journal Sentinel criticized the film for its extreme raunchiness, which he found to be unneeded; he named the film "an absurdly profane comedy that spends its entire time serving up filthy jokes and then trying to top them."